ammarhakim/ammar-simjournal/je/je9/je9-cyclotron-tunneling.rst

   :align: center

   The electric field (:math:`E_y`) of the EM wave at different times.
+The black dashed line shows the location of the cyclotron cutoff.
 The wave tunnels through the electron cyclotron resonance layer, forming a distinct standing wave pattern late in time.

 .. figure:: s72-Ex.png
   :width: 100%
   :align: center

   The electrostatic field (:math:`E_x`) wave at different times.
+The black dashed line shows the location of the cyclotron cutoff.
 A very sharp spike develops at the cutoff location as the wave number becomes infinite.